 The Mug Project

-UT students, faculty, and staff can bring their own mug of twenty-four ounces or less and receive a one-dollar and nine-cent drip coffee or fountain beverage, a savings of forty cents or more.
+UT students, faculty, and staff can bring their own mug of twenty-four ounces or less and receive a one-dollar and nineteen-cent drip coffee or fountain beverage, a savings of forty cents or more.
 The program also offers 15 percent off specialty coffee beverages.
 More than 90 percent of Volunteer Dining locations are participating, including Starbucks, Einstein’s, Quiznos, and Subway.
 Offer is not valid at Chick-fil-A.

 Dining trayless minimizes food waste, conserves energy and water, and reduces the amount of cleaning chemicals entering the waste stream.
 During the Destination Imagination event each summer, serving 72,800 trayless meals has saved 109,200 gallons of water.